StenGni/Portfolio/Emotion Classification/README.md

 **Client:** [Content Intelligence Agency](https://www.linkedin.com/company/content-intelligence-agency-cia/posts/?feedView=all)
 **Period:** February – April 2025

+📌 Note: For a visual overview of the project, please check the file Presentation in this repository.

 ## Overview
 In this project, we worked in a team of three to develop an **end-to-end NLP pipeline** that:
 1. **Transcribes speech** from Polish audio files (AssemblyAI & Whisper).